Nancy Drew (2007 film): Plot

 Nancy concludes that Biedermeyer was Dehlia Draycott's supposed love who stands to lose money if the will goes to Jane.
 However, when he questions Nancy about the will, she manages to jump out of the car.
-She is caught by Biedermeyer who threatens her; when Nancy asks him why he killed Dehlia, he replies that Dehlia went crazy after she put Jane up for adoption, and wanted to leave to be with her caretaker Leshing.
+She is caught by Biedermeyer who threatens her; when Nancy asks him why he killed Dehlia, he replies that Dehlia went crazy after she put Jane up for adoption and wanted to leave to be with her caretaker Leshing, who is Jane's father.
 Nancy escapes but is once again cornered.
 Leshing arrives and knocks the henchmen unconscious as Nancy reveals that she secretly recorded Biedermeyer's confession.
 While the police arrive to arrest Biedermeyer, Nancy reveals to Leshing that Jane is his daughter.
 The will is restored to Jane, who is able to get her daughter back and convert the Draycott mansion into a home for single mothers.

 Back at River Heights, Nancy visits Ned as he repairs her car and they share a kiss.
 She receives a long-distance phone call regarding a new mystery in Scotland.

 Cast

 Several well-known actors make uncredited guest appearances in the film.
 Bruce Willis appears as himself, shooting a crime film in Los Angeles; Adam Goldberg plays Willis' director Andy; Chris Kattan plays one of the burglars Nancy catches in the opening sequence of the film; Lindsay Sloane plays a saleslady in a clothing boutique; Eddie Jemison appears as an adoption clerk; and Geraint Wyn Davies makes a brief appearance as a drama teacher.
-Ami and Yumi from Hi Hi Puffy AmiYumi also makes a brief appearance as the show plays on the TV.
+Ami and Yumi from Hi Hi Puffy AmiYumi also make a brief appearance as the show plays on TV.